-Create a new Bizagi project to get started automating your processes.
+Creating a new Bizagi project is the first step to get started automating your processes.

 This project will run in a .NET platform.